gvelim/advent2023/src/bin/day18/README.md

     map: BTreeMap<Position, Trench>,
 }
 ```
-In terms of instruction plan, we use the following data structure that represents a single instruction.
+In terms of instruction plan, we use a simple collection of instructions;
+hence we use the following data structure to represent a single instruction.
 ```rust
 struct Instruction {
     pub dir: Direction,